With the rise of big data and new data sources, there's a pressing need to transform raw data on the fly.

 Fivetran is the most established ELT tool on the market today.
-They were founded in 2012, they were one of the early players in the ELT market as the shift took place from ETL to ELT, and they provide a robust and reliable solution for core ELT connectors.
+They were founded in 2012 and were one of the early players in the ELT market as the shift took place from ETL to ELT, and they provide a robust and reliable solution for core ELT connectors.

-Fivetran is known to provide reliable cloud-based pipelines for the largest databases and business applications (Oracle, Salesforce, etc.) - connecting these data sources to the common data warehouses and data lakes.
+Fivetran provides reliable cloud-based pipelines for the largest databases and business applications (Oracle, Salesforce, etc.) - connecting these data sources to the common data warehouses and data lakes.

-In many scenarios, data teams that have access to budget (it's not cheap) will use Fivetran to stand up their modern data stack with core connectors to the largest applications within the enterprise.
-As needs expand, and long-tail business applications become important, it's common for data teams to augment Fivetran with additional ELT capabilities.
+In many scenarios, data teams with access to budget (it's not cheap) will use Fivetran to build their modern data stack with core connectors to the largest applications within the enterprise.
+As needs expand and long-tail business applications become essential, it's common for data teams to augment Fivetran with additional ELT capabilities.

 Stitch played a similar role to Fivetran in the shift from ETL to ELT.
 In 2018, Stitch was acquired by Talend.